 Departure from “the nest” requires some real adjustments in parents’ daily routines and lives.

 My husband and I experienced it when our youngest son graduated from CCA and left home for college.
-He was well-prepared spiritually, academically, and socially during his 12 years at CCA, and although he very ready to take this next step, I wasn’t quite prepared to let him go.
+He was well-prepared spiritually, academically, and socially during his 12 years at CCA, and although he was very ready to take this next step, I wasn’t quite prepared to let him go.

 He was the last one to leave our home, and I questioned everything in the months leading up to his departure.
 Did we adequately prepare him to practically live on his own?
 Will he continue to maintain a close relationship with God?
 Will he study when he needs to?
 Can he even operate a washer and dryer?